-Surman Weston employs a mash-up of residential styles and unexpected materials for a cheeky take on a vernacular building type.
+London architects Surman Weston employs a mash-up style and unexpected materials for a cheeky take on a vernacular building type.

 To fully appreciate the aesthetic of Ditton Hill House, its architects, London-based Surman Weston, believe you must be aware of English vernacular architecture in the southwest London suburb where the house is located and the quirky brief posed by its owner.